ThAlsay/TFG/README.md

 ### Stages folder

-All the Java code for teaching students about distributed systems is located in this folder
+All the Java code for teaching students about distributed systems is located in this folder.

 ### Manuals folder